Mobina77b/python_practices/README.md

 # Goals
 - Improve Python programming skills
 - Build a strong foundation for cybersecurity
+- Improve cryptography skills
+- Learn about different cyberattacks and how to defend against them
 - Learn problem-solving and logical thinking
 - Document my learning journey step by step
 # Notes